Our team

 During her undergrad, she faced the challenges of being one of a few women taking Networking and Cybersecurity classes and was curious to understand why there weren’t many women taking those subjects.
 This led to her completing her undergrad and moving towards a master’s degree that focuses on increasing the representation of women in cybersecurity.

-CO-FOUNDER OF NZNWS
+CO-CHAIR OF NZNWS

-Andrew Thornton
+Andrew Thorburn

 Co-Chair